Sun Safety Tips for Your Skin

 - Skin cancer is the most common form of cancer — one in five Americans will develop skin cancer in their lifetime, according to the Skin Cancer Foundation.

-- Basal cell carcinoma is the most common form of skin cancer and more than four million cases are diagnosed every year.
+- Basal cell carcinoma is the most common form of skin cancer and an estimated 3.6 million cases are diagnosed in the U.S. each year.

 - Malignant melanomas are the most serious types of skin cancer.
 They account for less than one percent of skin cancer cases, but the vast majority of skin cancer deaths.